Ryan McMahon Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Pirates pitching staff ranks 23rd in the league.
+- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 21st in the league.

-- The Pirates have the 15th-ranked team ERA among all MLB pitching staffs (4.30).
+- The Pirates' 4.23 team ERA ranks 14th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 18 total home runs at a rate of 1.1 per game (to rank 16th in the league).
+- Pirates pitchers combine to rank 15th in baseball in home runs given up (19 total, 1.1 per game).

-- Hill (0-2) gets the starting nod for the Pirates in his fourth start of the season.
-He's put together a 7.20 ERA in 15 2/3 innings pitched, with eight strikeouts.
+- Velasquez gets the start for the Pirates, his fourth of the season.
+He is 1-2 with a 5.40 ERA and 10 strikeouts through 13 1/3 innings pitched.

-- The left-hander's last time out was on Wednesday against the Houston Astros, when he went six innings, surrendering two earned runs while giving up five hits.
+- The righty's most recent time out was on Thursday against the St. Louis Cardinals, when he went six scoreless innings while giving up three hits.

-- The 43-year-old has amassed a 7.20 ERA and 4.8 strikeouts per nine innings in three games this season, while giving up a batting average of .262 to his opponents.
+- The 30-year-old has amassed an ERA of 5.40, with 6.8 strikeouts per nine innings, in three games this season.
+Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.